 As with many innovations the result doesn’t always come directly from war but the underlying technology certainly does.
 Like the magnetophon which was developed during the Second World War in Germany and were widely used in German radio broadcasts.
 Although they were a closely guarded secret at the time the Allies were aware of the existence of the pre-war magnetophon recorders, but not of the introduction of high-frequency bias and PVC-backed tape.
 The new systems used.
 The innovative new technology was discovered during the Allied invasion of Germany during 1944-45.

-Enter US Army Signal Corp soldier who Jack Mullin took personal possession (I imagine that is a euphemism for ‘liberated’) of two of the magnetophon devices and realised that they were the most advanced magnetic tape recorders in the world at the time.
+Enter US Army Signal Corp soldier Jack Mullin who took personal possession (I imagine that is a euphemism for ‘liberated’ or nicked) of two of the magnetophon devices and realised that they were the most advanced magnetic tape recorders in the world at the time.

 Mullin spend the next several years as a civilian dissecting the tape decks and building his own version for use in sound recording for Hollywood movies.
 The amazing fidelity of sound reproduction caught the attention of MGM Studios, which led to Bing Crosby investing in further development of the recorders via electronics firm Ampex.
 Crosby gave one of the first production model Ampex decks to Les Paul, who used it to invent the modern multi-track recording process in the mid-1950’s.
 Important innovations in four- and eight-track music recording were employed for records by The Beatles and The Beach Boys in the 1960’s.

 Next time you’re enjoying a favourite piece of music in amazing multi-track just remember an enterprising young G.I. called Jack Mullin and the two Nazi reel to reel tape machines he took possession of.